 The Long Version

-If the straightforward process above doesn't seem very clear to you, here's more detail on the items you should check and send us details on.
+If the process above is not clear, here is more detail on the items you should check and send us details on.
 Including all the necessary details for access to your system will reduce your billable time.

 - Hostname or IP address of the server